 The Bloomberg Connects digital experience is made possible through the support of Bloomberg Philanthropies.

 Leadership funding for the publication is provided by the Perry and Nancy Lee Bass Publication Endowment Fund.
-Major support is provided by Pamela J. Joyner.
-Generous funding is provided by Alfred J. Giuffrida.
+Major support is provided by Pamela J. Joyner and Alfred J. Giuffrida.

 Press Kit